 Why is the Small Business Fairness Act Important?

 Working with dozens of industries has taught us that misfortune is extremely common in the small business world.
 Even the most hard-working and intelligent business leaders can suddenly find themselves cash strapped.
-In many cases, cash flow issues can circumstances beyond the business leader’s control.
+In many cases, cash flow issues can happen as a result of circumstances beyond the business leader’s control.
 But as dire as these situations can be, it doesn’t mean they cannot be resolved with civility and deference.

 United Capital Source CEO Jared Weitz listed several measures.
 These measures can be taken before immediately resorting to attacking the borrower’s rights or seizing assets: